-71. To speed broadband deployment for new attachments that are not eligible for our OTMR process and for new attachers that prefer not to use the OTMR process, we make targeted changes to the rules governing the existing pole attachment timeline.
+77. To speed broadband deployment for new attachments that are not eligible for our OTMR process and for new attachers that prefer not to use the OTMR process, we make targeted changes to the rules governing the existing pole attachment timeline.
 Our targeted changes include:

-- Revising the definition of a complete pole attachment application and establishing a timeline for a utility's determination whether an application is complete; - Requiring utilities to provide at least three business days' advance notice of any surveys to the new attacher and each existing attacher; - Shortening the existing make-ready deadline by 30 days for attachments above the communications space; - Establishing a 30-day deadline for completion of all make-ready work in the communications space; - Eliminating the 15-day utility make-ready period for communications space attachments; - Streamlining the utility's notice requirements; - Enhancing the new attacher's self-help remedy by making the remedy available for surveys and make-ready work for all attachments anywhere on the pole in the event that the utility or the existing attachers fail to meet the required deadlines; - Revising the contractor selection process for a new attacher's self-help work; and - Requiring utilities to provide detailed estimates and final invoices to new attachers regarding make-ready costs.
+- Revising the definition of a complete pole attachment application and establishing a timeline for a utility's determination whether an application is complete; - Requiring utilities to provide at least three business days' advance notice of any surveys to the new attacher and each existing attacher; - Establishing a 30-day deadline for completion of all make-ready work in the communications space; - Eliminating the 15-day utility make-ready period for communications space attachments; - Streamlining the utility's notice requirements; - Enhancing the new attacher's self-help remedy by making the remedy available for surveys and make-ready work for all attachments anywhere on the pole in the event that the utility or the existing attachers fail to meet the required deadlines; - Revising the contractor selection process for a new attacher's self-help work; and - Requiring utilities to provide detailed estimates and final invoices to new attachers regarding make-ready costs.